VeldaKiara/rickmorty/README.md

  npx create-react-app rickandmorty
  ```
 Install Apollo Client and GraphQL.
 The code below installs two dependencies:
-1.  `@apollo/client` which contains everything you need like in-memory cache, local state management, error handling  and a React based view layer.
+1. @apollo/client contains everything you need, like an in-memory cache, local state management, error handling, and a React-based view layer.
-2. `graphql` which provides logic for parsing the queries.
+2. GraphQL provides logic for parsing the queries.
 ```js
 npm install @apollo/client graphql
 ```
 ### Rick & Morty API and Apollo Client Setup
-Once the project is setup we need to start using it in our files. `cd` to your `index.js` file then add this code:
+Once the project is setup, we need to start using it in our files. `cd` to your `index.js` file then add this code:
 ```js
 import ReactDOM from 'react-dom/client';
 import './index.css';